SumoLogic/sumologic-documentation/docs/observability/sdo/set-up-sdo/sdo-manual-configuration.md

 1. <!--Kanso [**Classic UI**](/docs/get-started/sumo-logic-ui/).
 Kanso-->  In the main Sumo Logic menu, select **Manage Data > Logs > Field Extraction Rules**. <!--Kanso <br/>[**New UI**](/docs/get-started/sumo-logic-ui-new/).
 In the top menu select **Configuration**, and then under **Logs** select **Field Extraction Rules**.
 You can also click the **Go To...** menu at the top of the screen and select **Field Extraction Rules**.
 Kanso-->
 1. [Create two FERs](/docs/manage/field-extractions/create-field-extraction-rule.md) for CircleCI build and deploy events.
 The parse expression and the scope of the FERs is available [here](https://raw.githubusercontent.com/SumoLogic/sumologic-solution-templates/master/software-development-optimization-terraform/sdo_app_artifacts/sdo_fer.txt).

+1. In order to use uncertified orbs (partner or community), your organization’s administrator must opt-in to allow uncertified orb usage on the **Organization Settings > Security** page for your org.

 ### Other Tools for build and deploy

 The platform is ready to ingest logs and use those to light up corresponding build and deploy events related dashboards.